ucloud/terraform-provider-ucloud/website/docs/r/vpc_peering_connection.html.markdown

 The following arguments are supported:

-* `vpc_id` - (Required) The short of ID of the requester VPC of the specific VPC Peering Connection to retrieve.
+* `vpc_id` - (Required, ForceNew) The short of ID of the requester VPC of the specific VPC Peering Connection to retrieve.
-* `peer_vpc_id` - (Required) The short ID of accepter VPC of the specific VPC Peering Connection to retrieve.
+* `peer_vpc_id` - (Required, ForceNew) The short ID of accepter VPC of the specific VPC Peering Connection to retrieve.

 - - -

-* `peer_project_id` - (Optional) The ID of accepter project of the specific VPC Peering Connection to retrieve.
+* `peer_project_id` - (Optional, ForceNew) The ID of accepter project of the specific VPC Peering Connection to retrieve.